WillsMediaServer/Wills-Media-Server/README.md

 git clone https://github.com/WillsMediaServer/WMS-UI.git
 ```

-and then build the latest version of the UI with:
+and then you will need to download all the dependencies and build the latest version of the UI with:

 ```
 cd WMS-UI
+npm install
 npm run build
 ```